 Maricopa County continues to have one of the fastest growing populations in the United States.
 According to the U.S. Census Bureau Population Division, the County's population increased by 24% in the 10-year period between the official census dates of April 2000 and April 2010.
-As of July 2016, the Office of Employment and Population Statistics of the Arizona Department of Administration estimated the County's population to be 4,137,076, making it the fourth most populated county in the nation.
+As of July 2017, the Office of Employment and Population Statistics of the Arizona Department of Administration estimated the County's population to be 4,221,684, making it the fourth most populated county in the nation.

-Maricopa County has slightly more than 60% of the State's total population and 64% of the total labor force.
+Maricopa County has 61% of the State's total population and 65% of the total labor force.
 A majority of the County's labor force (88%) is employed in the service markets.
-These include trade, transportation and utilities; professional and business services; educational and health services; government; leisure and hospitality; and financial activities.
+These include trade, transportation, and utilities; professional and business services; educational and health services; government; leisure and hospitality; and financial activities.